qtepics/qtepics.github.io/getting_started.md

 ## <span style='color:#006666'>QWT</span>

 The selected version of QWT must be compatible with your version of Qt.
 For Qt 5.6 or later we use QWT version 6.1.3.
+For Qt 5.13 we found 6.1.3 uses a number of deprecated function and QWT 6.1.4 is recommended.

 For Linux users, a suitable version of QWT may be available via your distribution's package manager (e.g. yum, apt).
 If not, it is available from [http://qwt.sourceforge.net/](http://qwt.sourceforge.net/).

 ## <a name="ACAI"> <span style='color:#006666'>ACAI</span>